The importer shows a file format warning

-If your store details are in English, the problem is probably caused by an occasional accent in your file (café, phở, résumé, etc).
+If your store details are in English, the problem is usually caused by an occasional accent (café, phở, résumé, etc).

 If you think that the accents are rare and don't consider them to be important, you can ignore the warning and continue to import your file as-is.
-However please note that the accents may display incorrectly on your locator in this case.
+However, please note that the accented characters may display incorrectly on your store locator.

 Why does this happen?

 With the advent of the internet, the newer UTF-8 format was created which can handle any language.
-Even though UTF-8 has existed for decades, certain programs (notably Microsoft Excel before the 2016 edition) still used the old language-specific formats and couldn't save a CSV file in UTF-8.
+Even though UTF-8 has existed for decades, certain programs (notably Microsoft Excel before the 2016 edition) still used the old language-specific formats when saving a CSV file and didn't support UTF-8.